SOUTH DAKOTA

 Robert McClellan's Trading Post

-An independent trading post located just below the mouth of the James River.
-Still in operation when the Lewis and Clark Expedition came downriver in 1806.
+An independent trading post located several miles below the mouth of the James River, just west of the Yankton - Clay County line.
+Still in operation when the Lewis and Clark Expedition returned downriver in 1806.
+This was apparently the second known American trade post established on the Upper Missouri River.

 (1862), Yankton